aleeusgr/potential-robot/README.md

-# potential-robot
+# nin
-This tool is a hammer: as all things simple it is rather versatile.
-It's main goal is to help the developer build a mental model of how Cardano works using tests and requirements.
+nin is used to architect a COSP project using only TypeScript.

+It was conceived as an alternative to plutus-starter /add link/ to follow along documentation on the doc page /add link/ which is plain simple to run.

+What are:
+- tradeoffs
+- differences

-Using automated testing is a requirement in the Common Criteria EAL4(fix level) and Cardano Certification Standard L1.
+Using automated testing is a requirement in the Common Criteria EAL4(review level) and Cardano Certification Standard L1 (review level).

-Big Thanks to Randall[Stellar], Done Collectively,  Helios, James Dunseith Gimbalabs, Ben Hart MLabs, Romain Soulat IOG and Matthias Sieber EMURGO.

 ## Usage
 1. `npm install`